-The survey includes a complete inspection of ship's structure and equipment in so far as the ship is covered by the International Convention on Load Lines.
-This survey shall be such as to ensure that the arrangements, material, and strength of the ship fully comply with the requirements of the International Convention on Load Lines.
+The survey includes a complete inspection of ship's structure and equipment in so far as the ship is covered by the LL-66/88.
+This survey shall be such as to ensure that the arrangements, material, and strength of the ship fully comply with the requirements of LL- 66/88.

-Record of Conditions of Assignment of Load Lines, freeboard calculation in accordance with the International Convention on Load Lines and Load Line Certificates specified in 1.3.5 are drawn up on the basis of the survey results;
+Record of Conditions of Assignment of Load Lines, freeboard calculation in accordance with LL-66/88 and Load Line Certificates specified in 1.3.5 are drawn up on the basis of the survey results;

-.2 a renewal survey at intervals not exceed five years, except where 1.3.8.2, 1.3.8.5 to 1.3.8.7 are applicable, which shall be such as to ensure that the structure and equipment as to their arrangement, design, materials and strength fully comply with the requirements of the International Convention on Load Lines.
+.2 a renewal survey at intervals not exceed five years, except where 1.3.8.2, 1.3.8.5-1.3.8.7 are applicable, which shall be such as to ensure that the structure and equipment as to their arrangement, design, materials and strength fully comply with the requirements of LL-66/88.